Charlie Rich: Career peak in the 1970s

 Despite his lack of consistent commercial success, Epic Records signed Rich in 1967, mainly on the recommendation of producer Billy Sherrill.
 Sherrill helped Rich refashion himself as a Nashville sound balladeer during an era when old rock 'n' roll artists like Jerry Lee Lewis and Conway Twitty were finding a new musical home in the country format.
-This new "countrypolitan" Rich sound paid off in the summer of 1972, when "I Take It on Home" went to number six on the country charts.
-The title track from his 1973 album Behind Closed Doors became a number-one country hit early in that year, then crossed over into the top 20 on the pop charts.
+This new "countrypolitan" Rich sound paid off in the summer of 1972, when "I Take It on Home" went to No. 6 on the country charts.
+The title track from his 1973 album Behind Closed Doors became a No. 1 country hit early in that year, then crossed over into the Top 20 on the pop charts.
 This time, his follow-up single did not disappoint, as "The Most Beautiful Girl" spent three weeks at the top of the country charts and two weeks at the top of the pop charts.
 Now that he was established as a country music star, Behind Closed Doors won three awards from the Country Music Association that year: Best Male Vocalist, Album of the Year, and Single of the Year.
 The album was also certified gold.
 Rich won a Grammy Award for Best Male Country Vocal Performance, and he took home four Academy of Country Music awards.
 One of RCA Victor's several resident songwriters, Marvin Walters, co-wrote for three years with Rich, producing four recordings including the popular "Set Me Free".

-After "The Most Beautiful Girl", number-one hits came quickly, five songs topping the country charts in 1974 and crossed over to the pop charts: "There Won't Be Anymore" (pop number 18), "A Very Special Love Song" (pop number 11), "I Don't See Me In Your Eyes Anymore" (pop number 47), "I Love My Friend" (pop number 24), and "She Called Me Baby" (pop number 47).
+After "The Most Beautiful Girl", No. 1 hits came quickly, with five songs topping the country charts in 1974 and crossing over to the pop charts: "There Won't Be Anymore" (pop No. 18), "A Very Special Love Song" (pop No. 11), "I Don't See Me In Your Eyes Anymore" (pop No. 47), "I Love My Friend" (pop No. 24), and "She Called Me Baby" (pop No. 47).
 Both RCA Records and Mercury Records (Smash was a subsidiary of Mercury that was absorbed into the main company in 1970) also re-released his previously recorded material from the mid-1960s.
 All of this success led the CMA to name him Entertainer of the Year in 1974.
 In the same year he performed the Academy Award-nominated theme song "I Feel Love (Benji's Theme)" from the film Benji.
-Rich had three more top-five hits in 1975, but though he was at the peak of his popularity, he began to drink heavily, causing considerable problems off-stage.
+Rich had three more Top 5 hits in 1975, but though he was at the peak of his popularity, he began to drink heavily, causing considerable problems off-stage.